rc-work/kali-backup/README.md

-# Tools
+# kali-backup
 Compilation of stuff I want backed up for oscp

 Just incase we nuke our system :)
-# kali-backup